-A month ago I went down to Richmond, VA so Dwyer Plumbing could complete the process for becoming a contractor to perform heat pump tune-ups.
+A month ago I went down to Richmond, VA so Dwyer Plumbing could complete the process for becoming certified to perform heat pump tune-ups.
 Dominion Power is giving up to $90 per heat pump tune up.
 You can only receive a rebate (one per heat pump) once every five years, but, hey, that’s better than nothing.
 When we heard about it we signed up as fast as we could.
 The incentive for us is we help our customers save money; the incentive for Dominion is that regular tune-ups/inspection of heat pumps mean greater efficiency, which means Dominion doesn’t have to worry about building as many power plants.

 If you already got your Spring Inspection, we can provide the paperwork when we come out for your Fall Inspection.
 Dominion’s paperwork only requires a few pieces of information from the individual who pays the Dominion bill, including your account number.
 We’ll make the necessary paperwork copies and fill out everything we’ve got to do, as well as mail it in for you.